Riley Greene Player Props: Tigers vs. Blue Jays

 Riley Greene At The Plate

-- This year, Greene has recorded at least one hit in seven of 10 games (70.0%), and had multiple hits twice.

-- He has gone deep in one of 10 games, and in 2.4% of his plate appearances.

-- Greene has picked up an RBI in two games this year, with multiple runs batted in once.
+- Greene has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.